Will Young: 2003–2007: Friday's Child and Keep On

 Young's second album, Friday's Child, was released in December 2003.
-It features the singles "Leave Right Now", nominated in the Best British single category of the past 25 years at the 2005 BRIT Awards and winner of the Ivor Novello Award for Best Song Musically and Lyrically in 2004, "Your Game" (which won Young his second BRIT Award in 2005) and "Friday's Child" In November 2005, Young released his third album, Keep On, which included the single "All Time Love", nominated in the Best British Single category at the 2007 BRIT Awards.
+It features the singles "Leave Right Now", nominated in the Best British single category of the past 25 years at the Brit Awards 2005 and winner of the Ivor Novello Award for Best Song Musically and Lyrically in 2004, "Your Game" (which won Young his second Brit Award in 2005 for Best British Single of the Year) and "Friday's Child" In November 2005, Young released his third album, Keep On, which included the single "All Time Love", nominated in the Best British Single category at the Brit Awards 2007.
 Other singles from the album were "Switch It On" and "Who Am I".

 In May 2006, he sang at the Prince's Trust 30th Birthday, which took place at the Tower of London.
-From 12 September until 2 October 2006, Young toured the UK with his Keep On Live tour, which included the songs taken from his album Keep On and a selection of past songs.
+From 12 September until 2 October 2006, Young toured the UK with his Keep On Live Tour, which included the songs taken from his album Keep On and a selection of past songs.
 The official merchandise range for the tour, highlighted by the press, included a "tip and strip" pen which, when turned over, reveals Young in his underpants.
 In October 2006, Young sang at Nitin Sawhney's concert in the BBC Electric Proms series of concerts.
 He followed this by performing in South Africa for Nelson Mandela's Unite of the Stars charity concerts.

 In July 2007, he appeared at the Concert for Diana at the new Wembley Stadium.
 Young was the headline act at the Proms in the Park, which took place in Hyde Park in September 2007 as part of the Last Night of the Proms.
 In September 2007, Young performed at Ronnie Scott's Jazz Club with the Vanguard Big Band.
 Young took part in the Little Noise Sessions, a series of intimate, acoustic gigs for the learning disability charity, Mencap.
 He performed in November 2007 with special guests at Islington's Union Chapel.